gwenh11/LS_core/01_RB101/small_problems/medium_02/01_longest_sentence.md

 This statement uses a regular expression (regex).
 Regex are very useful for string operations, but we don't cover them in any detail until RB130.
 If you haven't already read our book, [Introduction to Regular Expressions](https://launchschool.com/books/regex), you may do so now, but it isn't necessary - this hint is all you need to know about regex for this problem.

-#### Further Exploration

-You may have noticed that our solution fails to print the period at the end of the sentence.
-Can you write a solution that keeps the period printed at the end of each sentence?

-What about finding the longest paragraph or longest word?
-How would we go about solving that problem?

 **Solution**

 ```ruby